-Our Family Support Services enable family members to participate in carefully planned regular social events.
+Our children's hospice family support enables family members to participate in carefully planned regular social events.
 This could be a treat for mums and dads or a sleepover for siblings, helping to build their resilience and confidence.
 A variety of complementary therapies are offered to parents and children to help during some of the most difficult or stressful times.
 Every child we care for will also receive a dedicated play plan to help them reach and achieve their potential.
 We run a packed calendar of social activities.

 We organise events for families so that they are able to spend quality time together, forming friendships with other families in similar circumstances.
 Our two biggest are the annual summer BBQ and Winter Party - both high points in the Julia’s House calendar.
 On a smaller scale, but equally popular are the regular ‘Housemates’ and ‘Minimates’ sessions.
 These are informal groups are either in the hospice or in the community where parents and enjoy a cuppa and a chat while their children enjoy supervised play.
 These meet-ups can help parents break the cycle of isolation that can come with being at home every day with a sick child.

 We organise a number of evenings just for couples – a rare chance for a night out together.
 Our most popular is on St Valentine’s Day – a glam evening with a special dinner prepared by our Julia’s House cook, Angela.